 InMotion Health Centre is proud to offer certified Complete Concussion Management™ services.
-As concussion awareness has become more prominent in recent years, especially in the world of athletics, we have made a commitment to ensure our staff is able to treat our clients with expert advice.
+As concussion awareness has become more prominent in recent years, especially in the world of athletics, we have made a commitment to ensure our staff is able to treat our clients with advanced advice.
 Our training in concussion diagnosis, treatment, and rehabilitation are backed by the effective, evidence-based concussion management program that has made its mark as the new industry standard.

 What is a concussion?